IanVermes/restart_bluetooth/README.md

 # restart_bluetooth
 **Restarts the Bluetooth service in OS X.**

-Because sometimesswithcing OFF and ON is too much like work.
+Because sometimes switching it OFF and ON is too much like work.

 ## Requirements
 1. Install [blueutil](https://github.com/toy/blueutil): `$ brew instal blueutil`